 Nightrise at the Banff Gondola

 Nightrise at the Banff Gondola is a magical experience on Sulphur Mountain.
 Stoney Nakoda words and stories, lights, soundscapes, and digital projections depict the Four Wonders of night in the mountains.
 For more information, see our story: Nightrise lights up the night at the Banff Gondola.
-On after 5 pm until March 12, 2022.
+Nightrise runs evenings from December 2, 2022 until March 31, 2023.
+See hours here.

 Skiing at Mount Norquay